 Table Tennis: Every Tuesday evening - Old Pixham School 7.30 - 9.30 pm.

-Quiz Night: Friday 24th February - Old Pixham School 7.30pm. £7 including food.
-Bar - please don't bring your own drinks.
+Quiz Night: Friday 24th March - Old Pixham School 7.30pm. £7 including food.
+Bar - please don't bring your own alcoholic drinks.

 Download a copy of the print Pixham Post - see links at the bottom of this page